• CLASSIC SAILFLOW

 lake st clair-

-knots early in the afternoon. mostly cloudy. a chance of light snow
+20 knots early in the afternoon. rain and a chance of thunderstorms

 waves omitted due to ice coverage.